chebishev/XiaomiEuRomChecker/README.md

  You can check the demo here:
  https://romchecker.pythonanywhere.com
+ Unfortunately, bitly service returns Server Error (500), because of the hosting on pythonanywhere.
+ So it redirects to index page if this error occurs

 The project is inspired and based on the functionality of this repo (also mine): https://github.com/chebishev/xiaomi.eu-weekly-roms-checker